 If you want to avoid Havana and the 6 hour bus ride, you can fly via Miami on Saturday to Santa Clara (SNU) or Camaguey (CMW).
 Upon your arrival you will be picked up and taken direct to the port.
 The journey takes 2.5 hours.
 On the following Saturday you will be taken back to the airport.
 If you have a late flight they will organise a 4 hour city tour for you to avoid to wait hours at the airport.

 Non-diver rate: US$ 250 off the published price.

-Single supplement (if you do not want to share accommodation): This is optional - single travelers may choose to share a cabin or pay a supplement of approx. 65% of the published price.
+Single supplement (if you do not want to share accommodation): This is optional - single travelers may choose to share a cabin or pay a supplement of approx. 65% of the published price for own cabin.

-Whole boat charter rate (per night): Pay for 14 guests and 6 additional guests can join the cruise in a Standard cabin free of charge (total 20 guests).
+Whole boat charter rate (per night): Pay for 18 guests and 2 additional guests can join the cruise in a Standard cabin free of charge.

 10 Standard cabins aboard the Avalon II are spacious and neatly furnished with the bathrooms adding a touch of elegance.
 All cabins feature the comforts of home, including televisions, DVD players, individually-controlled air-conditioning and private bathrooms.
 The 8 cabins on the main deck each have a double bed and a single bunk bed, and large windows.
 The lower deck features the largest cabins.
 These 2 cabins each have 2 double beds and portholes.